wp-plugins/ose-firewall/readme.txt

 == Changelog ==

+= 4.3.3 =
+* Improved: Improved MainWP Extension so it checks if the extension is enabled in the Child websites

 = 4.3.2 =
-* Improved: changes MainWP Class loaded inside wordpress backend
+* Improved: Changed MainWP Class loaded inside wordpress backend

 = 4.3.1 =
 * Improved: Improved virus scanner so it can scan a larger amount of files in the system